-A tree-filled island that preserves and enhances our quality of life in the face of climate change.
+A tree-filled island that preserves and enhances our quality of life, especially in the face of climate change.

 Board of Directors

 Kevin Eckert, ISA Certified Master Arborist.
-Arbor Global.
+Arbor Global USA

 Tom Fee, AICP, LEED AP ND.
-Helbert, Haster and Fee Planners.
+HHF Planners

 PANEL OF ADVISERS